Bookshelves with English literature and language books.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

 There will be a broad range of assessment methods so you are exposed to the different types of tasks you might encounter in the workplace.
 These will include coursework in the form of linguistic analysis, research posters, written pieces (both long and short form), presentations (live and pre-recorded), portfolios of writing, creative and reflective pieces and artifact manufacture.
-We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.
+We continuously review the assessment methods to ensure they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.